What is a Taxi Driver or Chauffeur?

 - Taxicab Driver

-Job Demand for Taxi Drivers and Chauffeurs
+Is There Going to be Demand for Taxi Drivers and Chauffeurs?

 The states with the most job growth for Taxi Driver or Chauffeur are Utah, California, and Maryland.
 Watch out if you plan on working in District of Columbia, Minnesota, or Illinois.
 These states have the worst job growth for this type of profession.

-Do Taxi Drivers and Chauffeurs Make A Lot Of Money?
+Average Taxi Drivers and Chauffeurs Salary

 The average yearly salary of a Taxi Driver or Chauffeur ranges between $19,240 and $40,360.